Thermally conductive plastic – How innovative PlastFormance technology can replace metal

 PlastFormance technology in thermally conductive plastic

-With increasing filling level, the character of the filler in the compound increases.
-The problem with conventional compounds is, that processability in injection molding also decreases at the same time.
+As the filler content increases, the filler-like characteristics of the compound also increase.
+The problem with conventional compounds is that their processability in injection molding decreases at the same time.

-Figure 3: Processability in injection molding with increased filler concentration (based on [3])
+Figure 3: Processability in injection molding at increased filler concentration (based on [3])

-Here, PlastFormance technology sets new standards.
-This is because PlastFormance compounds can contain a filler concentration of up to 80% by volume (see Fig. 3) and are still producible by injection molding.
-This production method allows greater freedom of design, than conventional processes for manufacturing aluminum heat sinks.
+PlastFormance technology sets new standards in this area.
+PlastFormance compounds can contain a filler concentration of up to 80% by volume (see Figure 3) and are still manufacturable using injection molding.
+This production method allows for greater design freedom than conventional methods for manufacturing aluminum heat sinks.

 Figure 4: Uniform heat dissipation through powdered fillers

-Another advantage is the homogeneous distribution of isotropic fillers.
-Platelet-shaped fillers, such as hexagonal boron nitride (hBN), arrange themselves in the direction of flow, resulting in anisotropic heat dissipation (see Figure 4).
-A thermally conductive plastic from PlastFormance guarantees uniform heat dissipation due to its spherical filler morphologies.
+Another advantage lies in the homogeneous distribution of isotropic fillers.
+Platelet-shaped fillers, such as hexagonal boron nitride (hBN), align themselves in the direction of flow, resulting in anisotropic heat dissipation (see Figure 4).
+A thermally conductive plastic from PlastFormance guarantees uniform heat dissipation thanks to the spherical filler morphologies within the material.

-Conventional heat sinks consist of several components to ensure isolation of the aluminum component from the electronic product.
-A thermally conductive plastic for example, makes it possible to refrain from thermal interface materials (TIMs).
+Conventional heat sinks consist of several components to insulate the aluminum component from the electronic product.
+For example, a thermally conductive plastic eliminates the need for thermal interface materials (TIMs).

 Figure 5: Integration of individual components using PlastFormance technology